oconnor663/bao/README.md

 ## Streaming Verification

-Apart from high performance, a tree hash also lets you verify part of a file without re-hashing the entire thing.
-Bao defines an encoding format, which stores all the nodes of a hash tree interleaved with their input.
+Tree hashes make it possible to verify part of a file without re-hashing the entire thing.
+Bao defines an encoding format, which stores an input together with all the nodes of its hash tree.
 Clients can stream this encoding, or do random seeks into it, while verifying that every byte they read matches the root hash.

-Use case: A secure messaging app might support attachment files by including the hash of an attachment in a message.
-With a serial hash, the recipient would need to download an entire attachment to verify it, but that's impractical for e.g. large video files.
-With a tree hash like Bao, the recipient can stream a video, while still verifying each byte as it comes in.
-(This scenario was in fact the original motivation for the Bao project.)
+Use case: A secure messaging app might support attachment files by including the hash of an attachment in the metadata of a message.
+With a serial hash, the recipient would need to download the entire attachment to verify it, but that can be impractical for things like large video files.
+With a tree hash like Bao, the recipient can stream a video attachment, while still verifying each byte as it comes in.
+(This scenario was the original motivation for the Bao project.)

 ```sh
 # Create an input file that's a megabyte of random data.